Annaly Capital Management, Inc. (NYSE:NLY) Shares Sold by Independent Advisor Alliance

 Annaly Capital Management Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 31st.
-Stockholders of record on Friday, December 30th will be given a $0.88 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 31st.
+Investors of record on Friday, December 30th will be issued a $0.88 dividend.
+This represents a $3.52 dividend on an annualized basis and a yield of 15.08%.
 The ex-dividend date of this dividend is Thursday, December 29th.
-This represents a $3.52 dividend on an annualized basis and a dividend yield of 15.08%.
-Annaly Capital Management’s dividend payout ratio (DPR) is presently 43.89%.
+Annaly Capital Management’s dividend payout ratio is presently 43.89%.

-Several equities analysts recently weighed in on the company.
-Barclays lifted their price target on Annaly Capital Management from $19.00 to $24.00 in a research note on Friday, January 6th.
-Jonestrading assumed coverage on Annaly Capital Management in a research note on Monday, December 19th.
-They issued a “buy” rating and a $22.50 price target for the company.
-Wells Fargo & Company cut their price target on Annaly Capital Management from $26.00 to $18.50 and set an “equal weight” rating for the company in a research note on Friday, October 28th.
-Credit Suisse Group cut their price target on Annaly Capital Management to $20.00 in a research note on Thursday, October 13th.
-Finally, StockNews.com upgraded Annaly Capital Management from a “sell” rating to a “hold” rating in a research note on Thursday.
-Five equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, Annaly Capital Management has a consensus rating of “Moderate Buy” and an average target price of $22.55.

 Annaly Capital Management, Inc, a diversified capital manager, engages in mortgage finance and corporate middle market lending.
 The company invests in agency mortgage-backed securities, mortgage servicing rights, Agency commercial mortgage-backed securities, non-Agency residential mortgage assets, residential mortgage loans, credit risk transfer securities, corporate debts, and other commercial real estate investments.